 It is possible that you might not be able to obtain services from a particular Network provider.
 The network of providers is subject to change.
 Or you might find that a particular Network provider may not be accepting new patients.
-If a provider leaves the Network or is otherwise not available to you, you must choose another Network provider to get Network Benefits.
+If a provider leaves the Network or is otherwise not available to you, you must choose another Network provider.